amyhuyen98/MySimpleTweets/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+  * [x] Implemented circle crop transformation on images loaded using Glide

 ## Video Walkthrough